-- A1.5.2 assist the Design-Builder in commissioning activities considered additional services - A1.5.3 collect and organize operating and maintenance manuals contractors' responsibilities - A1.5.4 final acceptance documents at the end of the warranty period acceptance normally occurs near substantial performance, not at the end of warranty there is no description of what these documents may constitute. - A.5.5 (1) review and report during the warranty period normally reviews are not done during the warranty period, excepting possible involvement with particular problems, these services should be considered additional services as their scope is entirely unknown and relates to defects not under the Consultant's control. - A.5.5 (2) notify the Design-Builder in writing of those items requiring attention normally as in CCDC 14 the Owner notifies the Design-Builder directly. - A1.5.6 do a final General Review and report upon notification by the Design-Builder that the defects and deficiencies referred to in A1.5.5 have been corrected and the Construction is completed this is near substantial performance and not post-construction. - A1.5.7 prepare record drawings clarify what is expected and if editable electronic drawings (CAD/BIM) files are required. (refer to comments and recommendations in PT.14 Record Drawings, AsBuilts, Measured Drawings).
+- A1.5.2 assist in commissioning activities considered additional services - A1.5.3 collect and organize operating and maintenance manuals contractors' responsibilities

+- A1.5.4 final acceptance documents at the end of the warranty period acceptance normally occurs near substantial performance not end of warranty no description of what these documents might be. - A.5.5 (1) review and report during the warranty period normally reviews not done during warranty period excepting possible involvement with particular problems which services should be considered additional services as scope is entirely unknown and relates to defects not under Consultant's control. - A.5.5 (2) notify the Design-Builder in writing of those items requiring attention normally as in CCDC 14 the Owner notifies the Design-Builder directly. - A1.5.6 do a final General Review and report upon notification by the Design-Builder that the defects and deficiencies referred to in A1.5.5 have been corrected and the Construction is completed this is near substantial performance and not post construction. - A1.5.7 prepare record drawings clarify what is expected and if CAD drawings are required.